soundpress/RulesOfNYC/docs/c44/index.rst

 *§ 2-04 Summonses – New Applications.* ::

 The Landmarks Preservation Commission will not process an application for work on a designated property when a Landmarks Preservation Commission Summons is in effect against that property.
 A Summons in effect against that property indicates non-compliance with the Landmarks Law.
-With respect to Chapter 63* of the Rules of the City of New York and sections 25-301 through 25-322 of the Administrative Code, the term "Summons" will be construed to include and apply to any previously issued "Notice of Violation."
+With respect to Chapter 63* of the Rules of the City of New York and §§ 25-301 through 25-322 of the Administrative Code, the term "Summons" will be construed to include and apply to any previously issued "Notice of Violation."

 *Editor's note: So in original; should likely be "Title 63".